aehrc/TRIBES/README.md

 TRIBES
 ======
-*TRIBES* is a user-friendly platform for relatedness detection in genomic data. *TRIBES* is the first tool which is both accurate (up to 7th degree) and combines essential data processing steps in a single platform.
+*TRIBES* is a user-friendly platform for relatedness detection in genomic data.
+*TRIBES* is the first tool which is both accurate (up to 7th degree) and combines essential data processing steps in a single platform.

 Accurately classifying the degree of relatedness between pairs of individuals has multiple important applications, including disease gene discovery, removal of confounding relatives in genome wide association studies (GWAS) and family planning.
 Currently no tools are available which are accurate beyond 3rd degree and combine the necessary data processing steps for accuracy and ease of use.
-To address this we have developed ‘TRIBES’, a user-friendly platform which leverages the GERMLINE algorithm to accurately identify distant relatives.
-TRIBES enables user-guided data pruning, phasing of genomes, IBD segment recovery, masking of artefactual IBD segments and finally relationship estimation.
+To address this we have developed ‘*TRIBES*’, a user-friendly platform which leverages the GERMLINE algorithm to accurately identify distant relatives.
+*TRIBES* enables user-guided data pruning, phasing of genomes, IBD segment recovery, masking of artefactual IBD segments and finally relationship estimation.
 To facilitate ease-of-use we employ ‘Snakemake’, a workflow tool which enables flexibility and reproducibility.

 We demonstrate the accuracy of *TRIBES* in our publications [insert TRIBES] and [insert SOD1]